JoseMMorales/Database-SQL-MariaDB/README.md

 Once MariaDB is completelly installed you need command below to get through:

+**NOTE** that uploaded in the project there is a folder with steps reflected below

 ![image](https://user-images.githubusercontent.com/43299285/93249962-64675180-f792-11ea-8ce6-9b5077871e03.png)

 **Note** that your pc password will be required to access into the databases site.